Nice to meet you.

 Here are eight elements to include in an effective donation thank-you letter:

-• Personalized greeting: Starting off by addressing the recipient by name sets a positive, comfortable tone for the whole letter.
-Use your database to make sure you’re using your donors’ preferred names in the letter.
+1. Personalized greeting: Addressing the recipient by name sets a positive, comfortable tone for the whole letter.
+Use your database to ensure you use your donors’ preferred names in the letter.

-• Give thanks for a specific gift: To avoid your letter seeming like a generic thank-you note sent automatically to all donors, it’s a good idea to thank each individual for their specific contribution.
-This way the donor knows that you see and appreciate their particular gift.
+2. Give thanks for a specific gift: To avoid your letter seeming like a generic thank-you note sent automatically to all donors, it’s a good idea to thank each individual for their specific contribution.
+This way, the donor knows you see and appreciate their gift.

-• Summary of nonprofit mission: Including a few sentences summarizing your nonprofit’s overall mission is a great way to remind donors what you’re working toward and how they’re helping.
-Most likely, donors are somewhat familiar with the organization, so this part doesn’t need to be extremely in-depth.
+3. Summary of nonprofit mission: Including a few sentences summarizing your nonprofit’s overall mission is a great way to remind donors what you’re working toward and how they’re helping.
+Most likely, donors are familiar with the organization, so this part doesn’t need to be extremely in-depth.

-• Details of current project or campaign: This part dives more specifically into the current actions taken by your organization to further your mission, whether that’s running a camp, hosting an event, or promoting a new project.
+4. Details of current project or campaign: This section dives more specifically into your organization's current actions to further its mission, whether running a camp, hosting an event, or promoting a new project.

-• Address the impact the donation will make: When donors give, it’s because they want to help others.
-That’s why it’s so important to demonstrate the specific impact a donation has on your constituents or programming success.
-Whether you work with children, animals, or the elderly, it’s a great idea to tell positive stories about individuals who have been impacted by the generosity of your donors.
+5. Address the impact the donation will make: When donors give, they want to help others.
+That’s why it’s so important to demonstrate a donation's specific impact on your constituents or programming success.
+Whether you work with children, animals, or the elderly, it’s a great idea to tell positive stories about individuals who the generosity of your donors has impacted.

-• Closing: Be sure to sign your donation thank-you letters from an individual person rather than the organization as an entity.
-This leads to a more personal feel, as a letter written from one person to another.
-Consider sending the letters from a position of leadership such as your executive director to make your letter stand out!
+7. Closing: Be sure to sign your donation thank-you letters from an individual rather than the organization as an entity.
+This gives the letters a more personal feel, as if they were written from one person to another.
+Consider sending letters from a position of leadership, such as your executive director, to make your letter stand out!

-• P.S.: According to eye-motion studies, the P.S. is often the first thing a recipient reads after scanning for their name.
-That means it’s important to carefully craft your P.S. statement, rather than leaving it as an afterthought (or out altogether).
+8. P.S.: The P.S. is often the first thing a recipient reads after scanning for their name.
+That means it’s important to carefully craft your P.S. statement rather than leaving it as an afterthought (or out altogether).

 While some of this information is specific to the individual donor and, thus, adjusted for each letter you write (such as greeting and specific thanks), some will carry over from letter to letter (your mission, impact, and current projects).